LSSTDESC/imSim/README.md

 to be processed through the LSST Data Management pipeline. imSim takes as an input a catalog of astronomical sources along with information about how the light is distorted on the way to Earth including lensing and extinction information.
-The images which are produced include the the systematic effects of the atmosphere, optics and sensors on the observed PSF.
+The images which are produced include the systematic effects of the atmosphere, optics and sensors on the observed PSF.

 imSim calls the [GalSim](https://github.com/GalSim-developers/GalSim "GalSim GitHub Page") library for astronomical object rendering and is designed to be used inside of the
-LSST and LSST Simulation Group software environment.
+LSST Data Management and LSST Simulation Group software environment.
 It is not a stand alone program.
 It requires a working LSST software stack to build and run.

 Communication with the imSim development team should take place through the [imSim GitHub repository](https://github.com/LSSTDESC/imSim) which is part of the